michelebyman/studentsBackend/README.md

  * **JQ**
  ```
- //We use jq in our request to make it more readable.
+ We use jq in our request to make it more readable.
  Install jq by typing this in your terminal: brew install jq
  Now we can do requests that looks nicer
  Exampel: curl -X GET "localhost:3000/users"  | jq